ElementsProject/lightning/doc/getting-started/advanced-setup/repro.md

 ## Script build-release
 1: Pull latest code from master

 2: Run the `tools/build-release.sh bin-Fedora bin-Ubuntu sign` script.
-This will create a release directory, build binaries for Fedora, and build binaries for Ubuntu (Focal, Jammy, and Noble).
+This will create a release directory, build binaries for Fedora, and build binaries for Ubuntu (Jammy, Noble, and Resolute).
 Finally, it will sign the ZIP, Fedora, and Ubuntu builds.

 ## Manual
 The release captain creates the manifest as follows: